 20. Knotless Braids Updo

 Knotless braids are ideal for creating an updo, as they don’t put tension on your scalp.
-As with any updo, you will need your hair to be a certain length to create the style.
+As with any updo, your hair must be long to create the style.
 Therefore, if you’d like to wear an updo regularly, you will need braids that are at least medium to long.
-The beauty of braided updos is that they are relatively quick and easy to style – all you have to do is secure your braids into one high ponytail, then twist different sections around each other to form the shape you want.
-Add in groomed baby hairs, and you have a stunning, polished, and pretty hairstyle perfect for everyday wear or a formal event.
+The beauty of braided updos is that they are relatively quick and easy to style – you must secure your braids into one high ponytail, then twist different sections around each other to form the shape you want.
+Add in groomed baby hair, and you have a stunning, polished, and pretty hairstyle perfect for everyday wear or a formal event.

 21. Small Knotless Braids